How to Command Any Room: 4 Techniques to Instantly Connect

-The Night I Commanded a Room—Without a Title
+The Night I Commanded a Room Without a Title

 A few years ago, I was the keynote speaker at a big leadership conference in Miami Beach.
-The night before my speech, I went to one of the networking events.
-No one there knew who I was.

 But I walked in with intention.
 I carried myself like I belonged.
 I approached people, introduced myself, and started conversations.